JTRiddick/doc-owls/readme.md

-If you see content about Judo, I was working throught the tutorial
+If you see content about Judo, I was working through the tutorial
 @
 https://scotch.io/tutorials/react-on-the-server-for-beginners-build-a-universal-react-and-node-app